phuongtran7/Ditto_ActiveMQ/README.md

 ### Start up
 1. Copy the compiled Ditto into aircraft plugin folder in X-Plane.
 For example, `X_Plane root/Aircraft/Laminar Research/Boeing B737-800/plugins/`.
 2. Copy `Datarefs.toml` file into Ditto folder.
 For example, `X_Plane root/Aircraft/Laminar Research/Boeing B737-800/plugins/Ditto/`.
-3. Define the address of the ActiveMQ server and the topic that Ditto should publish under.
+3. Define the address of the ActiveMQ server and the topics that Ditto should publish under.
 4. Define all the datarefs that the plugin should send the value out.
-Ditto has the ability to retry finding the dataref if that dataref is created by another plugin that loaded after Ditto.
-However, looking for dataref is a rather exenpsive task, so Ditto only retrying after every 5 seconds.
-One way to work around that is making Ditto load last by renaming the Ditto plugin folder, for example `zDitto` and copy it into aircraft folder.
-This way Ditto will be loaded last, after other plugins finish publishing datarefs.
 5. Start X-Plane.

 ### Modifying datarefs/endpoints